-To graduate from the Master of Arts in Worship Studies program, the student is required to have completed a minimum of 40 semester credits of course work with a 2.5 GPA or above.
-At least 20 credits must be completed at World Mission University.
+minimum of 37 semester credits of coursework with a 2.5 GPA or above.
+At least 19 credits must be completed at World Mission University.

-The MA. in Worship Studies requires 40 semester credits of course work comprising 6 semester credits of Biblical/Theological studies and 6 semester credits of leadership and spiritual formation and 12 semester credits of worship Theology and History and 12 credits of worship ministry and leadership.
+The MA in Worship Studies requires 37 semester credits of course work comprising 6 semester credits of Biblical/Theological studies and 3 semester credits of leadership and spiritual formation and 12 semester credits of worship Theology and History and 12 credits of worship ministry and spirituality.